kalarrs/kalarrs-cli/readme.md

 * global
 * workspace
-* project
+* project (Coming Soon)

 Sub Commands:

-* global sls - configure your OSX machine to work with severless
+* global sls - Check and Install all necessary software to run serverless.
+* workspace init - Create a serverless workspace inside the current directory.

 NOTE: For the best experience a complete set of [plugins](#additional-plugins) for serverless has been developed!